Staff

 Cassey Henry

-Atlantic Policy Congress of First Nations Chiefs Secretariat (APC) is pleased to welcome Cassey Henry as a summer student in the Health Department.
 Cassey is a proud member of Sipekne’katik First Nation and is currently in her 3rd year at Mount Saint Vincent University studying Sociology and Political Science.
+Cassey joined APC as a summer student in 2022 and has now transitioned to full time.
 She is passionate about working with First Nations communities and hopes to use her education to contribute to help solving issues that affect First Nations public policy.
-Cassey will be working closely with members in the Health Department.
+In her role as administrative assistant, she works closely with members in the Health Department.
+She will also be assisting with the mental wellness file and the residential/day school health and cultural support workers.
 She is looking forward to expanding her knowledge on First Nations Health issues.
 Cassey will be learning about evaluation and the importance of Indigenous led evaluation.
-She will also be assisting with the mental wellness file and the residential/day school health and cultural support workers.
 In her spare time, Cassey loves to hike various parts of Mi’kma’ki with her golden retriever, Shep.

 Lindsay Batt